puppetlabs/puppet-docs/source/puppet/6.0/types/exec.md

 <h4 id="exec-attribute-user">user</h4>

-The user to run the command as.
-Note that if you use this then any error output is not currently captured.
-This is because of a bug within Ruby.
-If you are using Puppet to create this user, the exec will automatically require the user, as long as it is specified by name.
+Note that if you use this attribute, any error output is not captured due to a bug within Ruby.
+If you use Puppet to create this user, the exec automatically requires the user, as long as it is specified by name.

-Please note that the $HOME environment variable is not automatically set when using this attribute.
+The $HOME environment variable is not automatically set when using this attribute.

 ([↑ Back to exec attributes](#exec-attributes))